 The rebate is mainly calculated through the STC (Small-scale Technology Certificates) scheme, and the value of your rebate depends on the size of your solar system and its location.
 The number of STCs assigned to a system is influenced by factors like system size and sunlight exposure (which is divided by zone).

-Here’s an approximate estimate of the STC rebates for various solar system sizes in NSW based on current market trends (assuming an STC value of $35):
+Here’s an approximate estimate of the STC rebates for various solar system sizes in NSW based on current market trends (In 2026, STC values generally range between $33 and $38 depending on market conditions.):

 1. 1.5kW System: $990 – $1050 (28-30 STCs)